ccpagroup/sgme-hcc/README.md

 5. Run all the data processing and analysis steps.
    This must be done before generating all the figures.
-   Step 1 usually takes longer (~10-15 mins) to run, while the rest of the steps are much faster (~1-5 mins).
-If a script hangs after the indicated time, please close the R session and re-try the script in a new R session.
+   Step 1 usually takes longer (~20-30 mins) to run, while the rest of the steps are much faster (~1-5 mins).

+   If a script hangs after the indicated time, please kill the R session and re-try the script in a new R session.
+It is also advisable to restart R after running each step.
    ```R
    source("Step1_Find_LCMS_Marker.R")
    source("Step2_Find_Prominent_Peaks-FigS5.R")